Congratulations on your admission to LSU Shreveport!

 Student Development offers a variety of programming designed to assist students in their adjustment to the University experience and to provide them with the responsibility and skills necessary to develop to their maximum potential.
 Student Development provides: Career Services, Mental Health Counseling, Disability Support, and Academic Support.

 The LSUS Bookstore

 The LSUS Bookstore provides a convenient and efficient source for the purchase of textbooks, trade books, school supplies, materials and other services related to campus life at reasonable and competitive prices.
 The bookstore strives to exhibit exemplary customer service, to encourage cooperative relations within the university community, to provide services and resources appropriate to educational needs and to strengthen University identity.

 Get involved!
 Student Life offers a full and rich experience to all students.
 Check out the many opportunities, including:

 Student Activities focuses on experiential learning and personal development by providing leadership opportunities and training, creating an atmosphere of discovery through educational and entertainment activities, exploring diversity of ideas, cultures and issues, coordinating and creating civic engagement through community service, and encouraging campus recycling, environmental awareness and sustainability.

-Recreational Sports provides a comprehensive intramural program that fosters sportsmanship, collegial competition and an outlet for athletic participation; to create awareness, education, training and activities for personal and group fitness; to provide a holistic approach to physical, mental and spiritual wellness; and to provide an outlet for group and individual outdoor recreation.
+Recreational Sports provides a comprehensive intramural program that fosters sportsmanship, collegial competition, and athletic participation.
+It also creates awareness, education, training and activities for personal and group fitness.
+It provides a holistic approach to physical, mental and spiritual wellness, as well as an outlet for group and individual outdoor recreation.